Anolis grahami: Colorization

 These lizards have a special ability to camouflage and change color when necessary.
 Under the anole's skin are pigment cells called chromatophores responsible for its usual coloration.
 Underneath these pigment cells are specialized pigment cells called melanocytes which contain the pigment melanin, in response to changes in the lizards hormones these cells can expand and mask the ordinary pigment cells, resulting in a change to a darker coloration, thus the anole is capable of changing its hue from bright blue, to varying shades of brown or almost completely black when stressed, often the end of the tail, and sometimes the trunk, remains colored during a color change.
 These lizards also have the ability to change the color of only one half of their bodies.

 Taxonomy

-Two subspecies are recognized, including the nominotypical subspecies.
+Two subspecies are recognized as being valid, including the nominotypical subspecies.